-If you need to enrol in a Campus-based (in-person) subject as part of your course requirements but are unable to return to Melbourne in time for classes or unable to attend campus for whatever reason, you should book a course planning appointment to discuss your options for study in 2021.
-Your course planning advisor can help you plan your course and study plan to account for your inability to return to campus at the start of semester and your requirement for online classes.
+If you need to enrol in a Campus-based (in-person) subject as part of your course requirements but are unable to return to Melbourne in time for classes or unable to attend campus for whatever reason, you should book a course planning appointment to discuss your options for study in 2022.
+Your course planning adviser can help you plan your course and study plan to account for your inability to return to campus at the start of semester and your requirement for online classes.

 COVID-19 requirements for studying on campus